alexey-dc/rack_experiments/01_rack_threaded_requests/README.md

 However, within a thread, there are no interruptions: it runs top to bottom, and future requests are blocked until the previous request is fully processed.

 ## Verifying Rack's single-threadedness
+I used to think Rack was single-threded out of the box.

-The most basic rack app is single-threaded.
-To prove that with certainty - and to establish a baseline of expectations - I ran a [simple rack application](config.ru) with `rackup`, and ran a plain Ruby multi-threaded process against it.
+To test that, I ran a [simple rack application](config.ru) with `rackup`, and ran a plain Ruby multi-threaded process against it.

 Each GET request to Rack increments a global variable - which I print, prefixed with its thread ID.
 Both the thread ID and immediate value of the global are returned from the HTTP request.